What is a Lumpenball? The End of the Karneval Party!

 What is a Lumpenball?

-In German, Lumpen is translated as “rags” or “Ragamuffin”…. and a Ball is a Ball (think Cinderella and dancing).
+In German, Lumpen is translated as “rags” or “Ragamuffin,” and a Ball is a Ball (think Cinderella and dancing).
 A Lumpenball can be thought of as a Ragamuffin ball or a Hobo ball.
-The idea is, to hold these balls AFTER Fasching, because you spent all your money on costumes, drinking and partying… so all you have left is just enough cash to dress like a bum.
-Or in some cases… just your worn out and torn costume.
+The idea is to hold these balls AFTER Fasching, because you spent all your money on costumes, drinking, and partying, so all you have left is just enough cash to dress like a bum.
+Or, in some cases, just your worn-out, torn costume.

-Check out the photos from the Lumpenball in 1993 sent to me from the Spielmanzug Milwaukee.
-Prinz Dale is wheeled into the room in his wheelbarrow (decorated with a crimson sleeping bag), wine skin on his hip.
+Take a look at the photos from the Lumpenball from a few years ago, sent to me from the Spielmanzug Milwaukee.
+Prinz Dale is wheeled into the room in his wheelbarrow, decorated with a crimson sleeping bag, wine skin on his hip.

 what is a lumpenball